veithen/veithen.github.io/_posts/2013-08-19-was-virtual-host-mapping.md

  - WebSphere
 blogger: /2013/08/was-virtual-host-mapping.html
 disqus: true
+description: >
+ Configuring virtual hosts in WebSphere is pretty straightforward, but problems may occur if there are multiple virtual host definitions that have overlapping host aliases, i.e. if the same host name/port combination is matched by multiple virtual hosts.
 ---

 Together with the context root, the virtual host assigned to a Web module determines under which URLs that Web module